 2.0 System Applications

 There are currently two major applications for the G-PON system.
 The first is a full-service system with a video overlay.
-The second is a digital-only system without a video overlay.
-These two applications are diagrammed in Figure III.1.
+The second digital-only system that is specified in this GR is shown in Figure 5